 Funding

-The lecture is funded by individuals, by the Speakers and Special Events Committee of UT-Chattanooga, and by Covenant College.
+The lecture is funded by donations from the community, by the Speakers and Special Events Committee of UT-Chattanooga, and by the Christian Study Center of Chattanooga.

 The committee wishes to express its appreciation to Mr. Ron Bunger of the Poindexter Library, Chattanooga, for digitalizing our older lectures.